 - high-level real-time software for machine control in industrial applications (PLCs, IPCs);

 - low-level real-time software for embedded deployable applications (winch drives and embedded CDPR microcontrollers);

 - Graphical User Interfaces (GUIs) for user interaction.

-CDPRs attracted attention from both industry and academia, and have been proposed to be used in a very wide range of applications, thanks to their features: large workspace, high payload capability, high speed compared to rigid-link manipulators of the same size, and the possibility of adaptation to the surrounding environment.
+CDPRs attracted attention from industry and academia and have been proposed to be used in an extensive range of applications thanks to their features: large workspace, high payload capability, high speed compared to rigid-link manipulators of the same size, and the possibility of adaptation to the surrounding environment.

 The following is a list of possible applications where this cutting-edge technology was employed:

 - port container handling

 - ship and bridge building

 - aerial shooting